Updated: Aug 4, 2021

 This film is a Hong Kong version of the Japanese school TV drama series Kinpachi-sensei (3年B組金八先生, 1979-2011) and GTO (麻辣教師GTO, 1999-2000) with Kung fu essence.
 The main difference is this Hong Kong GTO actually reflects Hong Kong's typical domestic and social issues.
-It has a lot of social commentary on issues such as gangster's violence and threats on outcasting of residents of targeted land, racism against Middle East, South East Asian roots minorities, and non Chinese minorities' Hong Kong identity— as well as bullying (of both students and teachers), teenage car driving, teenage suicide, hikikomori, patriarchy and the extreme pressure to do well in school.
+It has a lot of social commentary on issues such as gangster's violence and threats of expulsion of residents of targeted land, racism against Middle East, South East Asian roots minorities, and non-Chinese minorities' Hong Kong identity— as well as bullying (of both students and teachers), teenage car driving, teenage suicide, hikikomori, patriarchy and the extreme pressure to do well in school.

 From Kinpachi sir, Onizuka sir to Chan sir (Henry Chen)